AhmarZaidi/wincity/README.md

 Edit `data/config.json` to customise the widget.
 Changes are picked up automatically without restarting.

 Key settings:
-- `rows` — control which info rows appear in the popup and in what order (`"visible": false` to hide)
+- `rows`: control which info rows appear in the popup and in what order (`"visible": false` to hide)
-- `colors` — per-theme hex colors for dark, light, graph, and widget fill
+- `colors`: per-theme hex colors for dark, light, graph, and widget fill
-- `LOW_PCT` — percentage threshold for the red low-battery indicator
+- `LOW_PCT`: percentage threshold for the red low-battery indicator
-- `OFFSET_FROM_RIGHT` — widget position from the right edge of the taskbar
+- `OFFSET_FROM_RIGHT`: widget position from the right edge of the taskbar

 ---

 ## Build a standalone .exe

 ```
-build.bat
+./build.bat
 ```

-Produces `dist\WinCity.exe` — no Python required to run.
+Produces `dist\WinCity.exe` - no Python required to run.

 ---